runziggurat/zcash/README.md

 - `path`: absolute path in which to run the start command.
 - `start_command`: the command used to start the node

-We recommend using the following ZCashd config:
+We recommend using the following Zcashd config:
 ```toml
 kind = "zcashd"
 path = "path/to/zcash/repo"